Mode analysis of Nambu-Goldstone modes in U(1) charged first-order relativistic viscous hydrodynamics: Frame redundancy and hydrodynamical invariants

 \subsection{Hydrodynamical on-shell transformation}

 To derive Eqs.~\eqref{Plan} and~\eqref{Jlan}, we have exhausted the freedom of hydrodynamical frame transformations.
 The transport coefficients with a tilde are hydrodynamical frame invariants, so we cannot further eliminate them by the hydrodynamical frame transformation.
-However, when evaluated on the lowest order hydrodynamical solutions, one can further simplify the coefficients~\cite{Kovtun:2012rj}.
-The lowest-order hydrodynamical equations
+However, when evaluated on the lowest-order hydrodynamical solutions, one can further simplify the coefficients~\cite{Kovtun:2012rj}.